finnpedersenkazes/MSF-Template/Documents/SuccessCriteria.md

 When I show you this, you will pay me.
 Right?

 - Lav et Demo Script
-- Lat et Test Setup
+- Lav et Test Setup

 ## Demo Script